nrkfeller/ProRoRProject/README.md

 56 list chefs
   using tabs for users and courses. for better navigation

-57-60 setting up AWS & dploying on heroku picture uploader, carrierwave.rb, gemfile, and AWS.amazon.com
+57-59 setting up AWS & dploying on heroku picture uploader, carrierwave.rb, gemfile, and AWS.amazon.com

+60 many to many in db layer
+  4 new migrations, domain and prereq models, course_domain and course_prereqs, course model

+63 creating new Domains and Prereqs setting up controller and views and routes

+64 forms for Domains and Prereqs